BaderLab/scClustViz/README.md

 # scClustViz
 An interactive R Shiny tool for visualizing single-cell RNAseq clustering results from the *Seurat* R package or any other analysis pipeline.
-Its main goal is to help select a biologically appropriate resolution or K from clustering results by assessing differential expression between the resulting clusters.
+Its main goal is two-fold: **A:** to help select a biologically appropriate resolution or K from clustering results by assessing differential expression between the resulting clusters; and **B:** annotate cell types and identify marker genes.
+You can check out an [online demo here](https://innesbt.shinyapps.io/e11cortex/) using data from [Yuzwa *et al.*'s 2017 Cell Reports paper](https://doi.org/10.1016/j.celrep.2017.12.017/).

 -   [scClustViz Usage](#scclustviz-usage)
     -   [Setup](#setup)